bgali2018/geo-gallery/README.md

 Suggestions to stakeholders

-Preset List can be taken from user inputs rather hardcoded list(using gooogle map APIS user can enter actual address and can pick a location from list of suggestions and that location can be added to PRESET list)
+Preset List can be taken from user inputs rather than hardcoded list(using gooogle map APIS user can enter actual address and can pick a location from list of suggestions and that location can be added to PRESET list)